CutterKnife/CutterKnife/README.md

 - I contribute a bit to projects I like, such as Floorp and TUIC ❤️
 - I'm still learning English, so I usually use a translator 🫠

-### 🪼 Floorp Project & Me
+### 🪼 Floorp Projects & Me

-- I'm one of the Moderators of the Floorp Project 🛠️
+- I'm one of the Moderators of the Floorp Projects 🛠️
 - Floorp is an open-source browser based on Firefox 🦊
 - I design branding assets and promotional materials 🖌️
 - I also work on Japanese translation, docs, and more 📃